nullonerror/nullonerror.org/_posts/2023-11-12-flipping-bits-whilst-updating-pixels.md

 ---
 layout: post
 title: >
-  Flipping bits whilst updating pixels
+  Flipping Bits Whilst Updating Pixels
 ---

 > I have less than 16 milliseconds to do more than thousands of operations.